brifle-de/brifle-docs/brifle-doc/docs/tutorials/02-Get Started/02-generate_api_keys.md

 3. Click on Generate Key
 4. Note the Secret and the Key

-The generated Key with give permission to send mail and fetch an document via its ID.
+The generated key will enable the user to send emails and retrieve documents via their unique ID.

 ## Fetch Key as Third Party Provider

-The user needs to submit their credentials on a secure channel to you.
-The way of obtaining the credentials depends on your application.
-You could provide an UI to get the credentials or fetch Environment Variables if those services are self hosted.
+The user is required to submit their credentials via a secure channel.
+The method of obtaining the credentials is dependent on the specific application in question.
+One potential solution is to provide a user interface for credential retrieval, or alternatively, to utilise environment variables if the services in question are self-hosted.